ZupaDupa/twit-webrtc/README.md

-# WebRTC app for TWiT
+# WebRTC app for TWiT.tv
 ==============

 This is a WebRTC video calling app customized to be suitable for use in the [TWiT.tv netcasting network](http://twit.tv/).